pkeffect/ComfyUI-Internode/README.md

 ### Asset Browser & Metadata
 *   **`InternodeAssetBrowser`**: Replaces the clunky standard dropdown list with a visual grid of thumbnails.
     *   *Features:* Search bar, thumbnail preview, and "Smart Load" (detects if you picked an image or a video and loads it correctly).
+    *   **Lazy Loading:** Now supports Infinite Scroll to handle libraries with 5,000+ assets without freezing the browser.
 *   **`InternodeMetadataInspector`**: Inspects files on your disk.
     *   *Images:* Extracts generation parameters (Prompt, Seed, Steps) from ComfyUI/A1111 PNGs.
     *   *Audio:* Displays sample rate, bit depth, and duration.